 One way to know someone is by their hobbies.
 The name of Verne Reynolds should be familiar to Horn Matters readers, as Bruce and I both studied with him at Eastman and he was not only the long-time horn professor there but also a composer of some note.
 I have a few personal reflections here on my studies.

 Not that our humble garden in Arizona really compares, but one project this summer is to expand the plot and yes, I planted and grew the Swiss chard in this photo.
-So while I realize that for many of our readers horn playing is a hobby, summer is a great time to explore other interests as well.
+So while I realize that for many of our readers horn playing is a hobby, summer is a great time to explore other interests as well, with a side goal of stress reduction.